-Students Against Violence Everywhere (SAVE) Promise Club is the student leadership initiative of Sandy Hook Promise.
-Led by our Youth Advisory Board, the aim is to empower student leaders to take an active role in increasing school safety and preventing different forms of violence in schools and communities.
+Students Against Violence Everywhere (SAVE) Promise Club is the youth leadership initiative of Sandy Hook Promise.
+Led by our Youth Advisory Board, the aim is to empower young leaders to take an active role in increasing school safety and preventing different forms of violence in schools and communities.
 Watch the video and learn what SAVE Promise Club is about!

 Students want safe schools and communities and want to lead the change in these efforts.
 Many young people suffer silently because they feel alone or invisible.
 Those who are isolated can become victims of bullying, violence, or depression.
 Some may pull further away from society, struggle with learning and social development, and even choose to hurt themselves or others.